• Motherhood

 Morning chore block– get your day started with a 20-45 minute clean of the living areas, if you end your day with an evening tidy of the living areas then this is a quick once over before the busy morning schedule with children.
 If you have time, you should incorporate making your bed, and refreshing your bedroom.

-The evening clean.
-The evening clean is a must for every mother in the midst of raising young children.
+The evening cleaning is a must for every mother in the midst of raising young children.
 As much as we want to sit and relax (and I do on weekends) It’s better to keep going for that extra 20-30 minutes and begin the next day with a tidy home than wake to a mess that leaves you feeling snowballed into overwhelm.

 For example, My house cleaning schedule consists of 3 blocks, and each block contains 1-3 glass ball cleaning tasks.